 This is, of course, from GRACELING by Kristin Cashore (Harcourt, 2008).
 What is Katsa doing in prison?
 What did she do to get there?
 Better yet, it seems like she has a plan to get out.
 And how come she knows the dungeon layout so well?
 This plunges us into action and raises stakes immediately.
-Pay attention to all the questions each of these lines has been raising.
+Pay attention to all the questions each of these novel opening lines have been raising.
 They’re intense and urgent.

 They took me in my nightgown.

 This is from the beautiful BETWEEN SHADES OF GRAY by Ruta Sepetys (Philomel, 2011), about a girl deported with her family to Siberia during WWII.
 Not only does it give us action, but it also conveys a crucial mood for the events: helplessness.
 By emphasizing that it was night, that she was in her nightgown and vulnerable, we really lock in on an emotional connection right away.